jaskaransarkaria/typescript-katas/README.md

 This repo serves 2 purposes:

 1) As a playground to solve typescript katas
-2) As an showcase typescript repo which includes a testing framework, linting, formating and other useful repo tools
+2) As a showcase typescript repo which includes a testing framework, linting, formating and other useful repo tools

 ## Contributing to the repo